What Master’s Program Is Best for Me: Marketing or Management?

 Applied learning and practical application are core elements in your education.
 After successfully completing your first two semesters at WHU, you can gain valuable hands-on experience through an internship.
 All kinds of possibilities are open to you – whether in Germany or further afield.
 In addition to that, all courses of study also include a semester abroad, which you can complete at one of 200 partner universities around the world.
 This helps you to develop a global understanding of intercultural topics.

-Would you prefer to acquire a deeper understanding of modern business finance or do you plan to establish your own company?
+Would you prefer to acquire a deeper understanding in financial management or do you plan to establish your own company?
 If so, you could opt for one of the other two Master’s programs offered at WHU.
 The Master of Finance (MiF) prepares you for a career in all areas of finance.
 The Master of Entrepreneurship (MiE) gives you an understanding of business models, innovative thinking, product development, and everything else you need to know about founding a business.